MikenVo/VNT-BasicCalculator/README.md

 # VNT-BasicCalculator
-A baisc Python Calculator running on the user's terminal
+A baisc Python Calculator running on the user's terminal.

+PSEUDO-CODE